ChryssaNab/Handwriting-Recognition/character_recognition/README.md

  $ python3 src/main.py --data_path ./DSS/image-data/
  ```

 The output for this procedure is stored within the directory *./results/*.
 It comprises two main sub-folders.
 The first, named *segmentation_output/*, houses the segmented lines and characters for each Hebrew text.
-The second, named *transcript_output/*, contains a text document for each Hebrew text, comprising the transcribed characters after they have been segmented and recognized from the original image.
+The second, named *transcript_output/*, contains a text document for each Hebrew text image, comprising the transcribed characters after they have been segmented and recognized from the original image.

 ---